x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/common-message-approval-scenarios.md

 # Common message approval scenarios in Exchange Online

+> [!NOTE]
+> This article does not apply to standalone Exchange Online Protection (EOP) organizations.

-Your organization may require certain types of messages be approved in order to meet legal or compliance requirements, or to implement a specific business workflow.
-This article discusses examples of common scenarios that you can set up by using Exchange.
+In Exchange Online organizations, certain types of messages might require approval by a moderator in order to meet legal or compliance requirements, or to meet specific business needs.

+This article discusses examples of common scenarios that you can set up by using Exchange Online.

 ## Example 1: Avoid mail storms to a large distribution group